openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Below is a diagram of a flow where the End-User presents a Credential to a Verifier interacting with the End-User on the same device that the device the Wallet resides on.

 The flow utilizes simple redirects to pass Authorization Request and Response between the Verifier and the Wallet.
-The Verifiable Presentations are returned to the Verifier in the fragment part of the Redirect URI, when Response Mode is `fragment`.
+The Verifiable Presentations are returned to the Verifier in the fragment part of the redirect URI, when Response Mode is `fragment`.

 Note: The diagram does not illustrate all the optional features of this specification.